Trips With Tykes

 Family Friendly Spring Break Destinations in California - Disneyland

 Speaking of Disneyland, frequent readers know how much my family adores Walt’s original park.
 I would certainly be remiss in not recommending it to California visitors in the spring when the Southern California weather is glorious.
+In the last few years, a lot has changed at Disneyland so be sure to read up on the latest offerings and rule changes.

 5. Lake Tahoe